Seed ball

-Development of technique
+History

+The technique was used in ancient Egypt to repair farms after the annual spring flooding of the Nile.

 The technique for creating seed balls was rediscovered by Japanese natural farming pioneer Masanobu Fukuoka.
-The technique was also used, for instance, in ancient Egypt to repair farms after the annual spring flooding of the Nile.
-In modern times, during the period of the Second World War, this Japanese government plant scientist working in a government lab, Fukuoka, who lived on the mountainous island of Shikoku, wanted to find a technique that would increase food production without taking away from the land already allocated for traditional rice production which thrived in the volcanic rich soils of Japan.
+Fukuoka developed his technique during the period of the Second World War, while working in a Japanese government lab as a plant scientist on the mountainous island of Shikoku.
+He wanted to find a technique that would increase food production without taking away from the land already allocated for traditional rice production.

+In 1973 in New York, Liz Christy, co-founder of the Green Guerillas developed seed bombs she called "seed green-aide".
+The first seed green-aides were made from condoms filled with tomato seeds, and fertilizer.
+They were tossed over fences onto empty lots in New York City in order to make the neighborhoods look better.
+It was the start of the guerrilla gardening movement.

 Construction

 To make a seed ball, generally about five measures of red clay by volume are combined with one measure of seeds.
 The balls are formed between 10 mm and 80 mm (about 1/2" to 3") in diameter.
 After the seed balls have been formed, they must dry for 24–48 hours before use.